69 Nature-Oriented

 52. Notice that most but not all fallen leaves display "bilateral symmetry" as described mideway down one of our Leaf Pages.

 53. Order a geology map for your state at the USGS State Map Page, and start learning your local geology, and why the landscape looks the way it does.
-Choose your state at the left of the page.
+To start, click on your state.

 54. Find a fruit of any kind, even if it's at the local supermarket, and decide what kind it is.
 Our Fruit Page can help you decide whether it's a simple, aggregate or multiple fruit, and if it's a simple one (as most fruits are) what kind of simple fruit.